Stoxum/casinocoin-dev-portal/content/index.md

 Name | Type | Description
 ---- | ---- | -----------
-buildVersion | string | The version number of the running casinocoind version. completeLedgers | string | Range expression indicating the sequence numbers of the ledger versions the local casinocoind has in its database.
-It is possible to be a disjoint sequence, e.g. “2500-5000,32570-7695432”. hostID | string | On an admin request, returns the hostname of the server running the casinocoind instance; otherwise, returns a unique four letter word. ioLatencyMs | number | Amount of time spent waiting for I/O operations to be performed, in milliseconds.
-If this number is not very, very low, then the casinocoind server is probably having serious load issues. lastClose | object | Information about the last time the server closed a ledger.
+buildVersion | string | The version number of the running stoxumd version. completeLedgers | string | Range expression indicating the sequence numbers of the ledger versions the local stoxumd has in its database.
+It is possible to be a disjoint sequence, e.g. “2500-5000,32570-7695432”. hostID | string | On an admin request, returns the hostname of the server running the stoxumd instance; otherwise, returns a unique four letter word. ioLatencyMs | number | Amount of time spent waiting for I/O operations to be performed, in milliseconds.
+If this number is not very, very low, then the stoxumd server is probably having serious load issues. lastClose | object | Information about the last time the server closed a ledger.
 *lastClose.* convergeTimeS | number | The time it took to reach a consensus for the last ledger closing, in seconds.
 *lastClose.* proposers | integer | Number of trusted validators participating in the ledger closing. loadFactor | number | The load factor the server is currently enforcing, as a multiplier on the base transaction fee.
-The load factor is determined by the highest of the individual server’s load factor, cluster’s load factor, and the overall network’s load factor. peers | integer | How many other casinocoind servers the node is currently connected to. pubkeyNode | string | Public key used to verify this node for internal communications; this key is automatically generated by the server the first time it starts up.
+The load factor is determined by the highest of the individual server’s load factor, cluster’s load factor, and the overall network’s load factor. peers | integer | How many other stoxumd servers the node is currently connected to. pubkeyNode | string | Public key used to verify this node for internal communications; this key is automatically generated by the server the first time it starts up.
 (If deleted, the node can just create a new pair of keys.) serverState | string | A string indicating to what extent the server is participating in the network.
-See [Possible Server States](https://casinocoin.org/build/casinocoind-apis/#possible-server-states) for more details. validatedLedger | object | Information about the fully-validated ledger with the highest sequence number (the most recent).
+See [Possible Server States](https://stoxum.org/build/stoxumd-apis/#possible-server-states) for more details. validatedLedger | object | Information about the fully-validated ledger with the highest sequence number (the most recent).
 *validatedLedger.* age | integer | The time since the ledger was closed, in seconds.
-*validatedLedger.* baseFeeCSC | [value](#value) | Base fee, in CSC.
+*validatedLedger.* baseFeeSTM | [value](#value) | Base fee, in STM.
 This may be represented in scientific notation such as 1e-05 for 0.00005.
 *validatedLedger.* hash | string | Unique hash for the ledger, as an uppercase hexadecimal string.
-*validatedLedger.* reserveBaseCSC | [value](#value) | Minimum amount of CSC necessary for every account to keep in reserve.
+*validatedLedger.* reserveBaseSTM | [value](#value) | Minimum amount of STM necessary for every account to keep in reserve.
-*validatedLedger.* reserveIncrementCSC | [value](#value) | Amount of CSC added to the account reserve for each object an account is responsible for in the ledger.
+*validatedLedger.* reserveIncrementSTM | [value](#value) | Amount of STM added to the account reserve for each object an account is responsible for in the ledger.
 *validatedLedger.* ledgerVersion | integer | Identifying sequence number of this ledger version. validationQuorum | number | Minimum number of trusted validations required in order to validate a ledger version.
 Some circumstances may cause the server to require more validations. load | object | *Optional* *(Admin only)* Detailed information about the current load state of the server.
 *load.* jobTypes | array\<object\> | *(Admin only)* Information about the rate of different types of jobs being performed by the server and how much time it spends on each.
-*load.* threads | number | *(Admin only)* The number of threads in the server’s main job pool, performing various CasinoCoin Network operations. pubkeyValidator | string | *Optional* *(Admin only)* Public key used by this node to sign ledger validations.
+*load.* threads | number | *(Admin only)* The number of threads in the server’s main job pool, performing various Stoxum Network operations. pubkeyValidator | string | *Optional* *(Admin only)* Public key used by this node to sign ledger validations.

 ### Example